 Family violence often occurs between spouses, but abuse committed by a former partner or any member of the same household may form the basis of a successful claim.
 A well-versed Johns Creek household violence attorney can help a claimant feel safe again after they have experienced abuse in their home.

 The court may need to take special precautions when handling divorce or child custody cases if there is evidence or history of family violence.
-Under O.C.G.A. §19-9-7(a), a local Georgia court may only award visitation or parenting time to a perpetrator of family violence if provisions are implemented for the safety of the victim and their children.
+Under O.C.G.A. §19-9-7(a), a local Johns Creek court may only award visitation or parenting time to a perpetrator of family violence if provisions are implemented for the safety of the victim and their children.
 For instance, a judge may order: